ParallelMaths/parallel/pages/7-29-sumaze.md

 *	Tackle each Parallelogram in one go.
 Don’t get distracted.
 *	It’s half-term for most of you, so this Parallelogram is a bit longer and you have a bit more time to complete it.
 Importantly, double badge points!
-*	Finish by midnight on Sunday 2 June if your whole class is doing parallelograms.
+* Finish by midnight on Sunday 31 May if your whole class is doing parallelograms.
 *	Your score & answer sheet will appear immediately after you hit SUBMIT.
 *	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.